East St. Louis, Illinois: East St. Louis riots of 1917

 1917 political cartoon on the massacre.
 The caption reads, "Mr. President, why not make America safe for democracy?", referring to President Woodrow Wilson's catchphrase "The world must be made safe for democracy".

-East St. Louis in 1917 had a strong industrial economy boosted by America's economic participation in demands related to World War I; although war was declared in April, the nation did not meaningfully enter the war until that fall.
+East St. Louis in 1917 had a strong industrial economy boosted by US economic participation in demands related to World War I; although war was declared in April, the nation did not meaningfully enter the war until that fall.
 Industry was dominated by European immigrant workers, who had been coming to industrial cities since the late 19th century.
 Here and across the country, they repeatedly tried to organize in efforts to gain better wages and working conditions.
 In the summer of 1916, 2,500 white workers struck the nearby meat packing plants of National City.
 Companies recruited black workers, sometimes importing them from the South.
 While the white workers won a wage increase, the companies retained some black workers, firing white ones.
 Such economic competition raised tensions between the groups in a period when the number of blacks in East St. Louis had increased dramatically due to the first Great Migration, when African Americans left poor rural areas of the South to escape Jim Crow oppression and seek jobs in the industrial cities of the North and the Midwest.
 From 1910 to 1917, the black population nearly doubled in East St. Louis.

 The United States established a draft which would bring in many workers to the military.
 As the war prevented immigration from Europe even before the U.S. entered the war, major companies had begun to recruit black workers from the South to fill demand.
 When white workers went on strike in April 1917 at the Aluminum Ore Company, the employer hired blacks as strikebreakers.
 The American Steel Company also recruited blacks.
 They were available in part during this period because the U.S. Army initially rejected many black volunteers in the years before an integrated military.
 This was also the period of resentment on both sides and the arrival of new workers created fears for job security at a time of union organizing and labor unrest, and raised social tensions.
 At a large labor meeting of white workers held in City Hall on May 28, men also traded rumors of fraternizing between black men and white women.
 An inflammatory speaker said, "East St. Louis must remain a white man's town."
-Three thousand ethnic white men left the meeting and headed as a mob for downtown, where they randomly attacked black men on the street.
-The Illinois governor called in National Guard to prevent further rioting, but rumors circulated that blacks were planning an organized retaliation and tensions remained high.
+Three thousand white men left the meeting and headed as a mob for downtown, where they randomly attacked black men on the street.
+The Illinois governor called in National Guard to prevent further rioting.
+Still, rumors circulated that the black members of the community were planning an organized retaliation, and tensions remained high.